DanielJ0131/RPSG-Game/docs/source/index.rst

 .. toctree::

-usage
-This sectio provides a comprehensive guide on how to utilize the Python Library "Examination2" for playing the game of Rock, Paper, Scissors with a twist.
+Usage: This sectio provides a comprehensive guide on how to utilize the Python Library "Examination2" for playing the game of Rock, Paper, Scissors with a twist.

-api
-This section outlines the Application Programming Interface "API" of Examination2, detailing the various functions, classes and methods available for developers.
+Api: This section outlines the Application Programming Interface "API" of Examination2, detailing the various functions, classes and methods available for developers.